-So, the big is tomorrow — and you were supposed to have finished writing your wedding vows a month ago.
-Or maybe you both agreed to not write your own wedding vows, and then changed your mind the day before your walk down the aisle.
+So, the big day is tomorrow...and you were supposed to have finished writing your wedding vows a month ago.
+Or maybe you both agreed to not write your own wedding vows and then changed your mind the day before your walk down the aisle.
 Whatever the situation, you now have to put pen to paper — and fast.

-First off, breathe.
+First, take a deep breath.
 Your fiancé(e) probably knows he or she is marrying a procrastinator and loves you regardless.
-But, you should still try to impress your soon-to-be spouse by writing some truly amazing wedding vows that seem like you spent weeks on them.
+But you should still try to impress your soon-to-be spouse by writing some truly amazing wedding vows that seem like you spent weeks on them.
 Ready?
-Go.

 Here's how to write wedding vows in 11 procrastinator-friendly steps.

 1. Decide what tone you want your wedding vows to take.